Ericsson/codechecker/docs/analyzer/user_guide.md

                         clang-tidy checkers.
 The file can be dumped by 'CodeChecker analyzers --dump-config clang-tidy'
                         command.
+  --analyzer-config [ANALYZER_CONFIG [ANALYZER_CONFIG ...]]
+                        Analyzer configuration options in the following format: analyzer:key=value.
+The collection of the options can be printed with 'CodeChecker analyzers
+                        --analyzer-config'.
   --checker-config [CHECKER_CONFIG [CHECKER_CONFIG ...]]
                         Checker configuration options in the following format: analyzer:key=value.
 The collection of the options can